 The Search for the Secret to Peeling a Hard Boiled Egg

-People have been peeling boiled eggs for years.
-Yet, everyone is still looking for the easiest way to produce a smooth, perfectly peeled egg!
+People have been peeling boiled eggs for years, and yet, everyone is still looking for the easiest way to produce a smooth, perfectly peeled egg!

 Many people have developed their own special method that works for them (most of the time anyway).
 Some people are still in the developmental stage of a great break-through.
 I'm sure if someone actually finds the way to peel a boiled egg perfectly every time, it will rank right up there with the discovery of a new planet or wonder drug!
 There is nothing quite as frustrating as having an eggshell that wants to hang on for dear life!

 In this article, I will show you the method that usually works for me.
-Even so, there are times that it does not.
+Even so, there are times when even this fails.
 I make no guarantees; this is only my opinion and experience.
-Hopefully this will help you leave frustration behind.
+Hopefully, this will help you leave frustration behind.

 Steps for Peeling an Egg